 - Serve as the lead person responsible for facilitating the implementation of DASA. - Participate in required training in order to respond to human relations in the areas of actual and/or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, and gender. - Be accessible to students and other staff for consultation and guidance as needed relative to the Dignity for All Students Act. - Accept reports regarding violations and conduct investigations as appropriate. - Maintain a professional, ethical relationship with students and all other District stakeholders groups.
-Below are the DASA coordinators for the Middle School - Amy Meshulam, Assistant Principal ext.
-1076 - Jessica Bedell, Guidance
+Below is the DASA coordinator for the Middle School - Amy Meshulam, Assistant Principal ext.
+1076